 Nevertheless, I do question how truly participatory the act of design may be in this context, or indeed needs to be given the nature of the organisation.
 My feelings on this are expanded on later in the thesis, but the core value embedded in this research is to support the Third Sector through my research and technical skills.
 Patchwork didn’t expect me to become involved in everything in the business and in fact explicitly noted areas where it would be inappropriate and similarly felt that it was inappropriate to apply themselves to an area that was clearly my wheelhouse.
 As an (initially) external technical expert I fit the bill as someone who was suited to the design and implementation of digital technologies and for them the act of participation was that I was there and contributing at all.

-Late in the UCD phase of research I expanded the scope to include involvement with two other organisations – Edbert’s House and Gateshead Older People’s Assembly (GOPA).
-I was introduced to Edbert’s House as they were visiting Open Lab due to a collaboration they had with another researcher there, and they seemed interested in my work.
+Late in the UCD phase of research I expanded the scope to include involvement with two other organisations – Community Project Gateshead and Older People’s Charity (GOPA).
+I was introduced to Community Project Gateshead as they were visiting Open Lab due to a collaboration they had with another researcher there, and they seemed interested in my work.
 Since I desired to deploy the designs that Patchwork and I had worked on I followed up with a meeting to which they invited the manager of GOPA.
 Initially this meeting was to introduce them to the technologies and garner their interest in participating in evaluating them, however the discussion raised new needs that required addressing.
-I followed up with several design crits with Edbert’s House and GOPA to account for this and improve the overall quality of the tools.
+I followed up with several design crits with Community Project Gateshead and GOPA to account for this and improve the overall quality of the tools.
 These iterations were fed back to and checked with Patchwork as well, although the organisations never showed interest in meeting together.

 After the design phase was complete the tools were deployed for evaluation in order to understand their appropriateness and to further illuminate the design space for future work.
 As described in an earlier section, the design phase involved instances of evaluation through the use of crit sessions with participants.
 After this, evaluation took place across three distinct phases where each had particular methods attached.